Why Agentic Programming Changed the Way I Build Software

 The Agent as a Technical Partner

-One of the more surprising aspects is how deep the analysis can go when the agent gets stuck.
+One of the more surprising aspects is how deep the analysis can go when the system gets stuck.

 In complex scenarios, I've seen it: